dipta-sdd/campaignbay/tests copy 2.md

 - **User Story:** As an Admin, I want to control whether multiple cart-level discounts can be applied simultaneously.
 - **Scenario:** Verify that the `cart_allowCampaignStacking` setting correctly enables or disables the stacking of cart-level discounts.
-- **Given:** Two active "Quantity Based Discount" campaigns (Campaign A and Campaign B) apply to the same product, both set to "APPLY DISCOUNT AS" "Coupon".
+- **Given:** Two active "Quantity Based Discount" campaigns (Campaign A and Campaign B) apply to the same product, both set to "Apply Discount As" "Coupon".
 - **When:** The global setting `cart_allowCampaignStacking` is enabled.
 - **And:** I add enough quantity of the product to trigger both campaigns.
 - **Then:** Both Campaign A and Campaign B discounts should be applied in the cart.